magentabusiness/magentabusiness.github.io/docs/getting-started-guides/helloworld.md

 step1:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-1-ce.png
-        title: 'Log in to ThingsBoard and navigate to the "Devices" page of the "Entities" section.'
+        title: 'Log in to IoT Hub and navigate to the "Devices" page of the "Entities" section.'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-2-ce.png
         title: 'Click on the "+" icon in the top right corner of the table and select "Add new device" from drop-down menu.'